 Your comment here has brought St Nicholas to my attention!
 I deeply love the people of the parish (I was chrismated there, sang in the choir, and came to know many of the parishioners), and I am sure I will be back soon, since I always feel drawn to it.
 Since August I have no longer attended divine services at the Cathedral as frequently as I had when Metropolitan Jonah was Primate of the OCA and often served there.

 I love the Cathedral, and I very much admire Fr.
 Valery, Deacon Blagoje and Matushka Kathy, and many other wonderful people.
-I feel conflicting loyalties in that Metropolitan Jonah is my spiritual father who received me into the Church.
+I do not know Metropolitan Tikhon, but I wish him well as Primate of the OCA.

-Regardless of the politics, I very much encourage you to visit St Nicholas; the people are truly delightful and the Cathedral is a historic Washington landmark with magnificent iconography!
+I very much encourage you to visit St Nicholas; the people are truly delightful and the Cathedral is a historic Washington landmark with magnificent iconography!

 Metropolitan Jonah serves most often at DC’s St John the Baptist Cathedral, the Russian Orthodox (ROCOR) church founded in 1949 by St John Maximovitch of Shanghai and San Francisco.
 This is where I most often attend Liturgy and Vigil now.
 You are most welcome at St John’s and St Nicholas!

-Thank you John.
+• Thank you John.
 You mean re-baptism?
 No, generally, as far as I know, he would receive those coming in from another Trinitarian Christian faith by chrismation and laying on of hands (preceded by confession, abjuration of any “Western heresies”, and the recitation of the unchanged Symbol of Faith).
 As far as I am aware, in the OCA, re-baptism of those entering the Church from another Trinitarian Church is not normative.
 I was baptized as an infant in the Roman Catholic Church.

-I thought so too – I believe that was one of the practices for which the Donatists were condemned as heretical.
+• I thought so too – I believe that was one of the practices for which the Donatists were condemned as heretical.
 (Any correction on this, if I am mistaken, is welcome).

 The issue for the Donatists was whether or not someone who was baptized into the Church who had fallen away and renounced the faith (initially this controversy arose during the Diocletian persecutions when many Christians apostasized in order to stay alive) needed to be re-baptized upon their return to the Church to erase the stain of their having fallen into heresy.